Risks of Raising Art Prices

 Too High Too Fast

-Artists and galleries like nothing more than robust healthy selling prices, especially when all's well in artland like it's been in recent years.
-But at the same time, any experienced artist or gallery owner will tell you raising art prices too high too fast can be very risky business.
-Under certain conditions, raising prices without good reasons or justifications may generate increased income in the short term, but over the long haul they can just as easily compromise the market for the art.
-So always think twice before instituting those increases.
-Here are some reasons why:
+Artists and galleries like nothing more than a robust healthy art market, especially in combination with a strong economy where things sell well like they've been doing recent years.
+Raising prices can be awfully tempting during these bull market times, but as any experienced artist or gallery owner will tell you, raising them too high too fast can be very risky business, and sometimes even disastrous.
+No matter how great things are going, upping prices without good reasons or justifications may generate increased income in the short term, but over the long haul they can just as easily compromise the market for the art.
+In other words, you have to think twice before any kind of price hikes.
+Here are some facts about buying, selling, and pricing art that will hopefully help you to make the right decisions:

 ** Fewer people will be able to afford your art.
-Especially when you're starting out, the more people who can afford your art, the better.
-You want to maximize the chances of selling the most art to the broadest audience.
+Keep in mind that if you're starting out, the more people who can afford your art, the better.
+You want to maximize the chances of selling the most art to the broadest audience, so even if you're selling well, don't get too ambitious too fast.

 ** New buyers tend to spend less rather than more on work by artists whose art they've never bought before.
 The more reasonable your prices, the more comfortable they feel about making that all-important first purchase.
 The first sale is often the most difficult.
 Later sales are generally easier to make, and they're often for larger higher priced work.